top of page

 space ship

 A friend asked me to write a summary of the history of science fiction.
 The idea intrigued me, so I embarked on the quest.
 What I learned astonished me.
-I’m still recovering from it because, after having done this exercise, I cannot escape the conclusion that the human race hasn't changed in 4,000 years.
-The stories people told each other millennia ago are the same that we tell each other today.
+I’m still recovering because, after doing this exercise, I cannot escape the conclusion that the human race hasn't changed in 4,000 years.
+The stories people told each other millennia ago are the same as those we tell today.

 This makes me think that if I met someone who lived 4,000 years ago, aside from language, the person would be identical to me in every respect.